 After seeing this gap firsthand, both as a long-time educator and as someone with over 30 years of industry experience, regularly interviewing and hiring new graduates, I decided to try something new.
 Over the past year, I’ve built and taught courses in various AI disciplines (LLM, GenAI, Computer Vision) using an approach I call Innovation-First Learning (IFL).
 In my courses, theory and tools come together from day one, and students jump straight into substantial, technically deep projects that move far beyond simple exercises and into real innovation.

-Courses on different aspects of AI taught using Innvation-First Approach
+Courses on different aspects of AI taught using the Innovation-First Learning (IFL) approach

 List of available courses